otse/ShieldMod/README.md

 # ShieldMod

-I love playing with shields, so I'm making this for whoever loves that too.
+I love playing with shields, so I'm making this for whoever loves that too!

 Spawn a ballistic shield with numpad 5.
 Make sure to hit Num Lock first, or it won't work!